harveenkapoor/healthcare-readmission-prediction/README.md

 The above workflow is how I generated all my work and results.

 ## Status
-Sprint 2 complete through modeling and evaluation.
+Sprint 2 completed through modeling and evaluation.